 If you do misclassify employees, you may be violating wage, tax, and employment eligibility laws.
 Resulting fines from the U.S. Department of Labor (DOL), IRS, and state agencies can total millions of dollars.
 Companies can also be held responsible for paying back-taxes on employee wage interest as well as FICA taxes that weren’t withheld originally.

-4. Engaging High-Value Independent Contractors Requires an Enterprise-Grade Compliance Programs
+4. High-Value Independent Contractors Require Enterprise-Grade Compliance

 As stated above, a comprehensive compliance program is the best way to minimize exposure to misclassification liability.
 And, generally speaking, compliance should grow as dollar value and length of independent contractor engagement increases.
 When developing a program, it is important to factor compliance into all aspects of the independent contractor lifecycle, from sourcing and engagement, to management and future re-engagement.